BrantWillis/GOC/README.md

-# GOC
-Game of Circles (GOC)

-git add .
-git commit -m "Describe the work you just did, briefly, like a tweet."
-git push
+This was a project I made for AP Computer Science A, originally based on a Game of Circles template provided by the teacher.